 There are a number of different ticket options for visitors and residents which basically depend on how long you plan to stay in Amsterdam and where you wish to go...

 Firstly you should note that the OV-chip card (OV-chipkaart) smart card system is in use for all public transport in the Netherlands.
 This means when boarding/exiting your journey you need to check-in and check-out by holding your chip card against the card readers.
-In Amsterdam this applies to trips on trams, metro and buses.
-The OV-chip card can also be authorised for use on NS trains - however standard paper tickets are still in use as well.
+In Amsterdam this applies to trips on trams, trains, metro and buses.

 Public Transport Tickets in Amsterdam

 1. Single Journey - In Amsterdam the single can be bought as a disposable OV-chip card and is valid for 1 hour travel on GVB public transport including any transfers.
 It costs €2.80 (2014 price) - it is not really good value if you are only travelling 1 or 2 stops on a tram but is reasonable for longer trips.
-Can be bought on board from tram drivers/conductors, bus drivers plus GVB sales desk/ticket machines.
-Check-in and check-out is required.
-Note, this ticket is NOT valid to/from Amsterdam Schiphol airport nor on any GVB night bus service.
+It can be bought on board from tram drivers/conductors, bus drivers plus GVB sales desk/ticket machines.
+Check-in and check-out is required, even when making a transfer.
+Note, this ticket is NOT valid to/from Amsterdam Schiphol airport by train nor on any GVB night bus service.

-2. OV-chip card e-purse - There are 2 types of OV-chip card available: a personal OV-chip card aimed at Dutch residents and an anonymous OV-chip card which anyone can buy.
-An "empty" anonymous card costs €7.50 and will last 4-5 years.
-You can buy one at Amsterdam central station, Schiphol airport station (plus any other NS train station) or at a GVB sales point.
+2. OV-chip card e-purse - There are 2 types of OV-chip card available for e-purse travel: a personal OV-chip card aimed at Dutch residents and an anonymous OV-chip card which anyone can buy.
+An "empty" anonymous card costs €7.50 (non-refundable) and will last 4-5 years.
+You can buy one at Amsterdam central station, Schiphol airport station (plus any other NS train station) or at GVB sales points (ticket machines or desks).
+They can also be purchased at newsagents, tobacconists and supermarkets.

 Note you will need a minimum of €4 e-purse credit to use the card on GVB transport in Amsterdam.
 At check-in this amount will be temporarily taken off the e-purse.
 On checking out the €4 fee is effectively refunded whilst the correct fare is deducted.

 3. Unlimited GVB Travel Tickets - These are valid for a set period of time and allow you unlimited travel on the GVB network in Amsterdam day and night (GVB buses, metro and trams).
 There are a number of different periods available for purchase depending on how long you visit the city.
 The longer the ticket, the better value it becomes.
+There is also a cheap 24 hour ticket for kids as well.
 2014 prices are:

-4. GVB Night Bus Ticket - A single ride on a night bus costs €4.50.
-It can be bought from the driver as a disposable OV-chip card or added as a product on anonymous / personal OV-chip card.
+4. Night Bus Tickets - A single ride on a GVB night bus costs €4.50.
+It can be bought from the driver as a disposable OV-chip ticket or added as a product onto an anonymous or personal OV-chip card.
 The card is valid for 90 minutes and includes transfers to other GVB night buses.

 It is also possible to load 12 night bus rides as a product on a anonymous / personal OV-chip card - this costs €34 (effectively €2.83 per ride).
 The 12 trip product is valid for 1 year.